Øre, Norway

 Øre is a small village area in Gjemnes Municipality in Møre og Romsdal county, Norway.
 The village is located along the Batnfjorden, about half-way between the villages of Batnfjordsøra and Torvikbukt. Øre Church is located in this village.

+The village is located along the County Road 666 (Ørvegen road), which runs along the fjord, and the County Road 288 (Skeisdalsvegen road), which runs into the surrounding Skeisdalen valley.
+The village is wedged in a valley between three mountains (Kammen, Dua, and Blånebba) and the fjord.

 The village of Øre was the administrative centre of the old Øre Municipality which existed from 1838 until 1965.
-The village is located along the County Road 666 (Ørvegen road), which runs along the fjord, and the County Road 288 (Skeisdalsvegen road), which runs into the surrounding Skeisdalen valley.
-The village is wedged in a valley between two mountains (Kammen and Blånebba) and the fjord.